-For determining 2017 compensation levels, our Compensation Committee, after consulting with Radford, chose a group of 22 companies to include in the Peer Group based on their similarity to us in terms of industry focus, stage of development, market capitalization size, revenues, financial position, entity size, pharmaceutical assets, business strategy, and the geographical location of the talent pool with which we compete.
+For determining 2018 compensation levels, our Compensation Committee, after consulting with Radford, chose a group of 22 companies to include in the Peer Group based on their similarity to us in terms of industry focus, stage of development, market capitalization size, revenues, financial position, entity size, pharmaceutical assets, business strategy, and the geographical location of the talent pool with which we compete.
 The market data for the Peer Group was drawn from publicly available documents.
-Additional compensation data for our former Chief Executive Officer was obtained from the Radford Global Life Sciences Survey, which was provided to the Compensation Committee by Radford.
-For 2017, the Peer Group, which was determined by the Compensation Committee after consulting with Radford, consisted of the following companies:
+For 2018, the Peer Group, which was determined by the Compensation Committee after consulting with Radford, consisted of the following companies:

+AcelRx Pharmaceuticals, Inc.

+Adamis Pharmaceuticals Corporation

+ADMA Biologics, Inc.

-AcelRx Pharmaceuticals, Inc. Adamas Pharmaceuticals, Inc. Alimera Sciences, Inc. Aralez Pharmaceuticals Inc. Arena Pharmaceuticals, Inc. BioDelivery Sciences International, Inc. Corcept Therapeutics Incorporated Corium International, Inc. CTI BioPharma Corp.
+Alimera Sciences, Inc.

+Aralez Pharmaceuticals Inc.

+Arena Pharmaceuticals, Inc.

+BioDelivery Sciences International, Inc.

+Corium International, Inc. CTI BioPharma Corp.